strasdat/Sophus/README.md

 This is a maintained version of the original code developed by Hauke Strasdat.

 The current release branch is *indigo*.
-Ros packages are available for indigo, jade & kinetic.
+Ros packages are available for indigo, jade & kinetic (built as a [3rdparty package](http://wiki.ros.org/bloom/Tutorials/ReleaseThirdParty)).

 ### Installation - CMake